dj311/computing-separable-functions-via-gossip/README.md

 # Computing Separable Functions via Gossip

 Implementation of the algorithm in "Computing separable functions via gossip."
 [1] applied to the mixing of colours in a grid network.
+See our [presentation](Computing Separable Functions via Gossip.pdf) for a quick explanation, though it's missing key parts which were otherwise delivered via speech!
+The paper [1] itself is probably worth a read.

+This was written on a tight deadline ahead of presentation and the code quality reflects that.
+One day I'd like to rewrite this algorithm with a focus on individual nodes as actors in the simulation.
+I think that would better communicate the algorithm.
+For now, apologies for the sad state of the code!

 ## Demo
 [<img src="./demo-image.png">](https://daniel.wilshirejones.com/res/animation_light.mp4)